 Most lenders will allow Aussie expats and Omani nationals to choose repayment plans of monthly, weekly, or fortnightly.
 Plus, expats can make extra repayments and pay off their loan early without facing a penalty.

 All Australians are eligible for competitive interest rates, whether living abroad or back home.
-We can help you find low interest rates and the right home loan product for your needs.
+Our specialist expat mortgage brokers can help you find low interest rates and the right home loan product for your needs.

 When applying for an Australian mortgage as an Omani or expat in Oman, you’ll need to meet the lender’s eligibility criteria.